moos/wordpos/README.md

 Get POS from text.

 ```
-wordpos.getPOS(str, callback) -- callback receives a result object:
+wordpos.getPOS(text, callback) -- callback receives a result object:
     {
-      nouns:[],       Array of str words that are nouns
+      nouns:[],       Array of text words that are nouns
-      verbs:[],       Array of str words that are verbs
+      verbs:[],       Array of text words that are verbs
-      adjectives:[],  Array of str words that are adjectives
+      adjectives:[],  Array of text words that are adjectives
-      adverbs:[],     Array of str words that are adverbs
+      adverbs:[],     Array of text words that are adverbs
-      rest:[]         Array of str words that are not in dict or could not be categorized as a POS
+      rest:[]         Array of text words that are not in dict or could not be categorized as a POS
     }

     Note: a word may appear in multiple POS (eg, 'great' is both a noun and an adjective)

-wordpos.getNouns(str, callback) -- callback receives an array of nouns in str
+wordpos.getNouns(text, callback) -- callback receives an array of nouns in text

-wordpos.getVerbs(str, callback) -- callback receives an array of verbs in str
+wordpos.getVerbs(text, callback) -- callback receives an array of verbs in text

-wordpos.getAdjectives(str, callback) -- callback receives an array of adjectives in str
+wordpos.getAdjectives(text, callback) -- callback receives an array of adjectives in text

-wordpos.getAdverbs(str, callback) -- callback receives an array of adverbs in str
+wordpos.getAdverbs(text, callback) -- callback receives an array of adverbs in text
 ```

-If you're only interested in a certain POS (say, adjectives), using the particular getX() is faster than getPOS() which looks up the word in all index files. [stopwords] (https://github.com/NaturalNode/natural/blob/master/lib/natural/util/stopwords.js) are stripped out from str before lookup.
+If you're only interested in a certain POS (say, adjectives), using the particular getX() is faster than getPOS() which looks up the word in all index files. [stopwords] (https://github.com/NaturalNode/natural/blob/master/lib/natural/util/stopwords.js) are stripped out from text before lookup.

+If text is an array, all words are looked-up -- no deduplication, stopword filter or tokenization is applied.

-All getX() functions return the number of parsed words that will be looked up (less duplicates and stopwords).
+getX() functions return the number of parsed words that will be looked up (less duplicates and stopwords).

 Example: